 Another influence the forests I’ve lived near or visited during my life, and the many botanical gardens I’ve visited around the world.

 I use Amazon (US) affiliate links on my website, and if you buy anything through these links I make a small commission (your price remains the same).

 Young Aina is available everywhere!
 It’s free on all major online booksellers, including Amazon (US) (UK) (Canada) (Australia), Kobo, Apple, Google Play, and Barnes & Noble.
-It’s also available on Tolino, and many smaller booksellers.
+It’s also available on Smashwords, Tolino, and many smaller booksellers.